webino/WebinoImageThumb/README.md

   Following steps are necessary to get this module working, considering a zf2-skeleton or very similar application:

+  1. Add a repository to the composer.json: `{ "type": "vcs", "url": "https://github.com/masterexploder/PHPThumb" }` // TODO
-  1. Run: `php composer.phar require webino/webino-image-thumb:2.*`
+  2. Run: `php composer.phar require webino/webino-image-thumb:2.*`
-  2. Add `WebinoImageThumb` to the enabled modules list.
+  3. Add `WebinoImageThumb` to the enabled modules list.

 ## Requirements